minrk/overwatch/README.md

 # overwatch docker image

-docker image with basic dependencies for admin tasks on a kubernetes cluster (ps, python, kubernetes)
+docker image with basic dependencies for admin tasks on a kubernetes cluster (ps, python, python-psutil, python-kubernetes)